Roel Reiné

 Roel Reiné (born 15 July 1970 in Eindhoven) is a Dutch film director.
 Occasionally he uses the alias John Rebel (Bear, Wolf Town).
 His production company is called Rebel Film.

 Career

-Starting off directing television series and films in his home country, Reiné moved to Hollywood and began specializing in direct to DVD sequels such as Death Race 2 and Hard Target 2.
-He also became involved with television in the United States, directing episodes of Marvel's Inhumans, Wu Assassins and Halo.
-Reiné also serves as cinematographer on many of his projects.
+Reiné was initially a director of television series and films in his home country.
+He moved to Hollywood and began specializing in direct to DVD sequels such as Death Race 2 and Hard Target 2.
+He also became involved with television in the United States, directing episodes of Inhumans, Wu Assassins and Halo.
+He is also a cinematographer on many of his projects.